aarron-lee/gpd-win-tricks/README.md

 ### Workaround for random wakes from suspend (Experimental)

-See Experimental workaround, found [here](./wm2-wakeup-workaround/)
+See Experimental workaround, found [here](./wm2-wakeup-workaround/).
+This is primarily for newer WM2 models

 <!-->